benahm/ApexDataFramework/docs/basics/QB.md

 ### Building a criteria:

-The query builder class offers a way to create a complex criterias
+The query builder class offers a way to create complex criterias

   Query builder syntax:
   ```apex